LordZeuss/raspi-docker/README.md

 ## Conclusion
 These scripts are designed to setup docker on a Raspberry Pi (Although it also works on Debian based systems that I've tested) and to setup Mullvad VPN.

-This is my first attempt at writing scripts and working with code, so there's probably a lot more I could do to improve it, but it works as far as I've tested.
+This is my first attempt at writing scripts and working with code, so for you coder's, the code might not be the prettiest but if it works it works!

 I wrote these scripts because I couldn't find anything simple when I first started.